A law many companies still do not have on their radar

 What companies should do now

-Accessibility is not a one-off project but an ongoing process.
+Accessibility is not a one-time project but an ongoing process.
 At the text level, I recommend three concrete steps:

-- Take stock: have your most important texts checked for understandability.
-Product descriptions, terms and conditions, the check-out process, customer information.
+1. Take stock: have your most important texts checked for understandability.
+Product descriptions, terms and conditions, the checkout process, customer information.
 Where does a screen reader stumble?
 Where does someone with a B1 language level lose the thread?

-- Text optimisation: shorter sentences, a clearer structure, fewer technical terms left unexplained.
+2. Text optimization: shorter sentences, a clearer structure, fewer technical terms left unexplained.
 This is not a loss of quality but a gain for all readers.

-- Consider Easy Language: if your target group is particularly broad, or you are legally required (public contracts, communication with authorities), key content should also be available in Easy Language.
+3. Consider Easy Language: if your target audience is particularly broad, or if the contract, legal framework or funding requirements provide for Easy Language, key content should also be available in Easy Language.

 Sources

-- BFSG Ordinance (BFSGV), in particular Section 12 on services – gesetze-im-internet.de
+2. BFSG Ordinance (BFSGV), in particular Section 12 on services—gesetze-im-internet.de

-- Federal Statistical Office: 7.9 million people with a severe disability in Germany – rehadat-statistik.de
+3. Federal Statistical Office: 7.9 million people with a severe disability in Germany—destatis.de

-- BITV 2.0, Annex 2: duty to provide Easy Language and Sign Language for public bodies – gesetze-im-internet.de
+4. BITV 2.0, Annex 2: explanations in Easy Language and German Sign Language for federal public bodies—gesetze-im-internet.de

 Ready to make your texts accessible?